tinydevcrm/tinydevcrm-backend/docs/FLIGHT_RULES.md

 ### Solution

+1. Set public accessibility for the RDS instance to "on" to grant the database a public IP address.

+2. Add an inbound rule to the VPC security group for "all traffic" and my IP address (ideally VPN server IP address).

+__________

 Using the [AWS RDS
 documentation](https://aws.amazon.com/premiumsupport/knowledge-center/rds-cannot-connect/)
 on why a local client cannot connect to the RDS instance, I used `nslookup` in